top of page

 Mary lives in Arlington, Virginia with her husband and three children.
 Her career has been very influenced by Rick Warren’s book, A Purpose Driven Life, and she is so grateful to work at an organization with such a powerful and important purpose.

-Madeline (Maddie) Guthrie was born in Jersey City and has been a Montclair resident for the past 26 years..
-Along with her husband, Maddie also runs her own nonprofit called “Reaching Out Montclair” after they realized that there were many needs not being met for underserved families in their own community.
+years.
+Along with her husband, Maddie runs her own nonprofit called “Reaching Out Montclair” after they realized that there were many needs not being met for underserved families in their own community.
 They work with other organizations like Toni’s Kitchen assisting families with furniture, clothing, food, Christmas gifts, backpacks for school, summer camps and other services at no cost to the families.
-Maddie is also the mom to 3 wonderful kids one of them who is Carmen!
+Maddie is also the mom to 3 wonderful kids, one of whom is Carmen!

 Caren Howard currently serves as the Advocacy Manager for Mental Health America under the Vice President of Mental Health Systems and Advocacy, and she has 10 years experience in political campaigns and advocacy.